kata-containers/kata-containers/tools/osbuilder/README.md

 `USE_DOCKER=true` or `USE_PODMAN=true` variable.
 If both are set, `USE_DOCKER=true`
 takes precedence over `USE_PODMAN=true`.

+By default a go agent is used in kata rootfs image or initrd, to use rust agent by setting the `RUST_AGENT=yes` variable.

 For more detailed information, consult the documentation for a particular component.

 When invoking the appropriate make target as showed below, a single command is used